-Rushing into American Dream?
-House Prices, Timing of Homeownership, and Adjustment of Consumer Credit (Revised September 2014)
+Rushing into the American Dream?
+House Prices, the Timing of Homeownership, and the Adjustment of Consumer Credit (Revised May 2015)

-In this paper we use a large panel of individuals from Consumer Credit Panel dataset to study the timing of homeownership as a function of credit constraints and expectations of future house price.
-Our panel data allows us to track individuals over time and we model the transition probability of their first home purchase.
-We find that in MSAs with highest quartile house price growth, the median individual become homeowners earlier by 5 years in their lifecycle compared to MSAs with lowest quartile house price growth.
-The result suggests that the effect of expectation dominates the effect of credit constraints and high price growth leads individuals to purchase home earlier.
-We further study other credit/loan behaviors around first-home purchases for young and old buyers.
-We find that younger buyers make more adjustments in their finances after the purchase– taking out more debt/credit, and yet they do not appear to experience larger increase in delinquency than older buyers.
+In this paper, we use a large panel of individuals from the Federal Reserve Bank of New York’s Consumer Credit Panel data set to empirically examine how past house price growth influences the timing of homeownership over the life cycle.
+Our panel data allow us to track individuals over time, and we model the transition probability of their first home purchase.
+We find that the median individual in metropolitan areas with the highest quartile house price growth becomes a homeowner 5 years earlier in the lifecycle compared with the median individual in metropolitan areas with the lowest quartile house price growth.
+The result is consistent with a life-cycle housing-demand model in which high past price growth leads to expectations of high future price growth and thus accelerates home purchases at young ages.
+We further study other credit/loan behaviors after first home purchases among young and old buyers.
+We find that young buyers make more adjustments in their finances after the purchase (e.g., taking out more debt/credit), yet they do not appear to experience larger increases in delinquency rates than old buyers.